 Provisional Ballots are available for voters for specific reasons

-A provisional ballot is used to record a vote if a voter's eligibility is in question and the voter would otherwise not be permitted to vote at his or her polling place.
+A provisional ballot is used to record a vote if a voter's eligibility is in question and the voter would otherwise not be permitted to vote.
 The content of a provisional ballot is no different from a regular ballot, but it is cast "provisionally" until the voter's eligibility is determined.
-For complete information on casting a Provisional Ballot click here.